Even when parked, cars are making cities like Atlanta hotter

 Danger levels to health from heat in Atlanta, via CDC.gov

 Despite Atlanta’s cooling canopy of trees, the city averages 11 more 90-degree, or hotter, days in the summer, compared to the old 30-year average.
-This is part of a warming trend across the U.S.
+This is part of a warming trend in cities across the U.S.